 - Complete the application form when it opens.
 You will need a UW Net ID to access the application.

 - Submit copies of your UW and other post-secondary transcripts (if you are a transfer student).
 Unofficial transcripts are acceptable provided they are generated by the granting institution.

 Scholarships will be awarded for disbursement beginning in Autumn.
-Announcement of the awards will be made in April.
 If you have questions about your application or about your eligibility for this award, please contact the Academic Advisor.

 University of Washington Financial Aid

 Each year the University of Washington awards over $20 million in financial aid to a significant fraction of the student body.
 Both need-based, merit-based scholarships and combinations thereof are available.
 For more information, please visit the Student Financial Aid website.

 Scholarships Offered by Professional Societies

 A number of professional societies provide a range of scholarship opportunities, many of which are underutilized by current and incoming students.

 - American Meteorological Society – awards many undergraduate scholarships though the support of its members, corporations, and government agencies nationwide.

 - National Weather Association – awards scholarships to students majoring in meteorology or a related field.